Nisharrk/girthos-server/readme.md

 ---

-[ This repo is a server for Girthos ]
+[ This repo was a server for Girthos.
+It is now deprectaed.
+Now moving to T3 Stack - https://github.com/Nisharrk/girthos ]